Physical object: String theory

 In particle physics, there is a debate as to whether some elementary particles are not bodies, but are points without extension in physical space within spacetime, or are always extended in at least one dimension of space as in string theory or M theory.

 In psychology

 In some branches of psychology, depending on school of thought, a physical object has physical properties, as compared to mental objects.
 In (reductionistic) behaviorism, objects and their properties are the (only) meaningful objects of study.
-While in the modern day behavioral psychotherapy it is still only the means for goal oriented behavior modifications, in Body Psychotherapy it is not a means only anymore, but its felt sense is a goal of its own.
+While in modern-day behavioral psychotherapy, it is still only the means for goal-oriented behavior modifications, in Body Psychotherapy it is not a means only anymore, but its felt sense is a goal of its own.
 In cognitive psychology, physical bodies as they occur in biology are studied in order to understand the mind, which may not be a physical body, as in functionalist schools of thought.